otagobioinformaticsspringschool/2022-obss-day4/_episodes/04-taxonomy-assignment.md

 ## Using Machine Learning to Assign Taxonomy

-Another way to assign taxonomy utilises machine learning algorithms.
+Sequence composition methods utilise machine learning algorithms to extract compositional features (e.g., nucleotide frequency patterns) before building a model that links these profiles to specific taxonomic groups.

 ![alt text](../fig/machineLearningExamples.png)

 <br><br>

 ## Use the program Sintax to classify our OTUs

-The program <a href="https://www.drive5.com/usearch/manual/cmd_sintax.html" target="_blank" rel="noopener noreferrer"><b>Sintax</b></a> is similar to the Naive Bayes classifier used in Qiime and other programs, but is simplified and can run much faster.
+The program <a href="https://www.drive5.com/usearch/manual/cmd_sintax.html" target="_blank" rel="noopener noreferrer"><b>Sintax</b></a> is similar to the Naive Bayes classifier used in Qiime and other programs, in that small 8 bp kmers are used to detect patterns in the reference database, but instead of frequency patterns, k-mer similarity is used to identify the top taxonomy, so there is no need for training (<a href="https://www.drive5.com/usearch/manual/sintax_algo.html" target="_blank" rel="noopener noreferrer">Here is a description of the Sintax algorithm</a>).
+Because of this, it is simplified and can run much faster.
 Nevertheless, we have found it as accurate as Naive Bayes for the fish dataset we are using in this workshop.

 As with the previous steps, we will be using a bash script to run the classification.
 As before, we will use VSEARCH to run Sintax.

 Go to the `scripts` folder and create a file called *classify_sintax.sh*, using either Nano (`nano classify_sintax.sh`) or from the Launcher in Jupyter.